Lambda-CDM model

 The model assumes that general relativity is the correct theory of gravity on cosmological scales.
-It emerged in the late 1990s as a concordance cosmology, after a period of time when disparate observed properties of the universe appeared mutually inconsistent, and there was no consensus on the makeup of the energy density of the universe.
+It emerged in the late 1990s as a concordance cosmology, after a period when disparate observed properties of the universe appeared mutually inconsistent, and there was no consensus on the makeup of the energy density of the universe.

-The ΛCDM model can be extended by adding cosmological inflation, quintessence, and other elements that are current areas of speculation and research in cosmology.

-Some alternative models challenge the assumptions of the ΛCDM model.
-Examples of these are modified Newtonian dynamics, entropic gravity, modified gravity, theories of large-scale variations in the matter density of the universe, bimetric gravity, scale invariance of empty space, and decaying dark matter (DDM).
+The ΛCDM model has been successful in modeling a broad collection of astronomical observations over decades.
+Remaining issues challenge the assumptions of the ΛCDM model and have led to many alternative models.

 Overview

+The ΛCDM model is based on three postulates on the structure of spacetime: